MonoidMusician/pudding/docs/typetheory.md

 Mathematically, they both are a relation (between terms and types), and intrinsic means this relation is functional and decidable.

 Languages like Lean and Agda have a core syntax that is intrinsically typed, but the surface syntax does not look like that: it has implicits and other features that make it nicer to write.
+Going from sugary surface syntax to filled-in core syntax is called elaboration, and involves type inference, type checking, and unification.

+Implementation-wise, intrinsically typed languages do not need to be as elaborated as Dhall's syntax: their core syntax can be a little more lenient / less annotated, as long as the correct type can be passed down separately when needed.

 ```agda
 id : {T : Type} -> T -> T